 Choose the solution that is right for you:

 - Embedding for your organization allows you to extend the Power BI service.
-To do this, implement the Embed for your organization solution.
+To do this, in the Embedding setup tool, implement the Embed for your organization solution.

 - Embedding for your customers allows you to embed dashboards and reports to users who don't have a Power BI account.
-To do this, implement the Embed for your customers solution.
+To do this, in the Embedding setup tool, implement the Embed for your customers solution.

 There are two main scenarios for embedding Power BI content: